roy-ganz/toql/toql_guide/src/concept.md

 1. A web client sends a Toql query to the REST Server.
 2. The server uses Toql to parse the query and create SQL.
 3. SQL is send to the Database.
-4. The resulting datasets are put into structs.
+4. Toql puts the resulting datasets into Rust structs.
 4. The structs are sent to the client.

-The Toql derive produces high level functions, so that common operations can be done with a single function call.
+The Toql derive produces various high level functions, so that common operations can be done with a single function call.
 For edge cases all the low level functions are available for the programmer, too.

 ## Example

 Here is an excerpt of code that uses Rocket to serve users from a database.
+Notice the two Toql derived structs at the beginning.
+The rest of the code is fairly boilerplate.

 ```rust
 	#[derive(Toql)]